syheliel/jpf-wiki-sync/GSoC-2025-Project-Ideas.md

 #### ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) Use LLM to generate sound reduction rules in SPF

 **Description:**
 Solver constraints can become very complex, and very large.
 In this project, we will use LLM in [SPF](https://github.com/SymbolicPathFinder/jpf-symbc) to identify sound reduction rules that can be applied to the constraints before sending them to the solver, ideally improving its performance.
 See [this paper](https://link.springer.com/chapter/10.1007/978-3-642-39176-7_19) for reference.
+This project will extend SPF branch `sv-comp`.

 **Difficulty:** Hard
 **Scope:** 350 hours